VCityTeam/UD-SV/Doc/Devel/Needs/Need035.md

 As a [City Knowledgeable Person](Roles.md#city-knowledgeable-person) I can define the contents of Extended Documents shared in my scientific domain.
 As a [developer](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Roles.md#developer)
-I want to translate the historian provided knowledge into a formal structure of Extended Documents that is based on well known types (text, images)
+I want to translate the historian provided knowledge into a formal structure of Extended Documents that is based on well known types (text, images, audio, video).

 ### Beneficiary role:
 City knowledgeable person